 BEST WORK BOOTS & SHOES FOR MECHANICS

 We know that mechanics are constantly wearing through their boots during long days on the job so you need a high-quality, durable boot.
 Between the long hours on concrete, navigating slippery surfaces, and constant toe dragging, you want work boots that are durable and ultra-comfortable.
 Luckily, at BRUNT, we worked with Jeremy Perkins, a former Coast Guard Vet turned diesel mechanic ten years ago, to create the ultimate boot for a mechanic: The Perkins.
+We also have some other great options for the shop, like The Marin BRUNT Toe and The Ryng.

 Why You Can Trust Us: Here at BRUNT, all our boots are tested to meet ASTM safety standards.
 In addition, we test all our boots in the field with real mechanics to ensure they will hold up to the hard work you do every day.